bluzelle/curium/docs/public/buildvalidatorsentry.md

     and then retry the start command.

 17. If you are creating a validator, wait till your new node catches up to the rest of the zone.
+It will be obvious as the node will slow down output and be getting blocks every 4-5 seconds.
+To be sure, run the following command in another terminal on the validator and look for false:

+        blzcli status | jq ".sync_info.catching_up"

+    Once completed, also, verify your vuser account has the tokens you funded it with, by asking the local node:

+        blzcli q account $(blzcli keys show vuser -a) | jq ".value.coins"

     At this point, the new "vuser" account will also have the BNT tokens you funded to it.
 We now need to add this node as a validator for the testnet, as follows: